The Latest on Rolling Shutter Solutions and Fixes

 After Effects CS5 Warp Image Stabilizer

-If you don't have AE CS6 yet you can always use the warp image stabilizer.
-Check it out, it's not that easy but effective.
+If you don’t have AE CS6 yet, you can always use the warp image stabilizer.
+Check it out, it’s not that easy but effective.

-Now which one is the best?
-After everything I've seen here, it looks like After Effects CS6 is the winner.
+Now, which one is the best?
+After everything I’ve seen here, it looks like After Effects CS6 is the winner.

 Check out this video here to see a comparison between AE CS5 and FCPX

 **This website contains affiliate links.
-If you want to support this site, we will earn a small commission on any purchase made through these links.
+We will earn a small commission on purchases made through these links.
+Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |